lcsirmaz/minitip/README.md

 will be 1023 entropies (one for all nonempty subsets), and over 11500 Shannon inequalities.
 The Shannon inequalities form a numerically ill-conditioned (highly degenerate) LP instance, thus, from time to time, any LP solver will give erroneous answer.
-Please watch for these cases.
+Please watch for those cases.

 #### HISTORY